Helpful?

 The Law

 The Workplace Safety and Insurance Act, 1997, S.O.
-1997, Chapter 16, Schedule A, expressly forbids an employer from attempting to discourage the filing of a compensation claim following a workplace incident that results in the injury to a worker.
-Specifically, the Act states:
+1997, Chapter 16, Schedule A, specifically addresses the concern of attempts by an employer to dissuade an injured employee from filing a claim whereas such states:

 Prohibition, claim suppression